 Keeping track of bills and rent or mortgage payments each month can feel like a chore.
-It can also put a strain on your relationship asking your partner for their contribution to bills, and you might be left wondering that there must be a better way to deal with your household finances.
+It can also put a strain on your relationship asking your partner for their contribution towards bills.
+It might leave you wondering if there’s a better way to deal with your household finances.
 Thankfully there is.
 Joint current accounts are a solution worth considering for partners that want to take the stress out of money matters and be easily able to control their monthly expenses with joint responsibility.

 What is a joint current account?

 A joint current account is a bank account that is shared and operated by two people, usually partners that live together.
-Each partner has a debit card and access to internet banking, with the ability to make payments and transfers from the account.
-Direct debits, standing orders and loan payments can be set up to come out of the account for various expenses shared by the partners.
+Each partner has a debit card and access to internet banking, with the ability to make everyday transactions such as payments and transfers from the account.
+Direct debits, standing orders and loan payments can also be set up to come out of the account for various expenses shared by the partners.

 While a joint current account is typically used between partners, it can also be used with a housemate, friend or a family member for different reasons.
-Whoever you share the account with should be someone that you can trust completely, as they’ll have access to the money that you put into the account.
+Whoever you share the account with should be someone that you can trust completely.
+After all, they’ll have access to the money that they put into the account as well as any money that you put into the account.

 What are the benefits of a joint current account over a standard account?